matplotlib/matplotlib/doc/users/interactive_guide.rst

 .. [#f2] Or you can `write your own
          <https://www.youtube.com/watch?v=ZzfHjytDceU>`__ if you must.

-.. [#f3] These examples are agressively dropping many of the
+.. [#f3] These examples are aggressively dropping many of the
-	 complexities that must be dealt with in the real world such as keyboard interupts, timeouts, bad input, resource
+	 complexities that must be dealt with in the real world such as keyboard interrupts, timeouts, bad input, resource
 	 allocation and cleanup, etc.